 2. Analyze search trends

-But you can also use a free tool like Google Trends.
-Input your keyword idea into Google Trends and extend the timeframe to either 12 months or 5 years.
+Enter your keyword idea into Google Trends and extend the timeframe to either 12 months or 5 years.

-Confirm that the topic has relatively consistent search volume over a year or more, like in the example above.
-If the trend graph shows seasonal spikes at the same time every year or a complete dropoff after a certain date, remove it from your list.
+If the trend graph shows seasonal spikes at the same time every year or a complete dropoff after a certain date, it’s too trendy and should be removed from your list.

 3. Review the competition

-Next, take a look at your competition by reviewing the top-ranking articles.
-Your keyword research tool can give you a quick glance at the SERP and the domain authority for each top-ranking result.
+Your keyword research tool can give you a quick glance at the search engine results page (SERP) and the domain authority for each top-ranking result.

 - How does the article or video cover the topic?